-If you’re still viewing the hybrid cloud as something outside of your IT strategy, or adoption plan, it’s time to change your thinking.
-In a recent study conducted by Cisco, and several other partners.
-The report uncovered, of the IT departments surveyed, 65% hope to prioritize the cloud as we begin 2018.
+If you’re still viewing the hybrid cloud as something outside of your IT strategy or adoption plan, it’s time to change your thinking.
+In a recent study conducted by Cisco and several other partners, of the IT departments surveyed, 65% hope to prioritize the cloud as we begin 2018.
 This was a shocking number to most, as hybrid clouds have been around for some time.

-For most, cloud platforms were enterprise-class in all respects and should encompass Software-as-a-Service (SaaS), Platform (PaaS) and Infrastructure (IaaS), with a high level of integration between them all.
-Many believe hybrid cloud solutions using public and private platforms offer the greatest benefits and commonality with on-premises infrastructure.
-Enabling your business to move workloads once stuck on-premise between private and public clouds.
+For most, cloud platforms are enterprise-class in all respects and should encompass Software-as-a-Service (SaaS), Platform (PaaS), and Infrastructure (IaaS), with a high level of integration between them all.
+Many believe hybrid cloud solutions using public and private platforms offer the greatest benefits and commonality with on-premises infrastructure, enabling your business to move workloads once stuck on-premise between private and public clouds.

-That’s a serious list of requirements – thankfully, cloud providers are already moving in this direction.
-With Microsoft offering Azure, Microsoft 365, and a hybrid-stack for those with AWS.
+That’s a serious list of requirements.
+Thankfully, cloud providers are already moving in this direction, with Microsoft offering Azure, Microsoft 365, and a hybrid-stack for those with AWS.
 It’s no wonder they have taken off as the cloud leader.
-With Azure recently boasting several SQL Server enhancements, including in-memory support and the ability to move SQL Server applications to the cloud for seamless hybrid cloud use.
+Azure recently boasted several SQL Server enhancements, including in-memory support and the ability to move SQL Server applications to the cloud for seamless hybrid cloud use.

 What Does It Mean for Business Owners?

 With these innovations in cloud computing, you get vast transformative capabilities.
-With scalable platforms that enables you to deploy new applications, augment resources, and move apps between clouds.
+Scalable platforms enable you to deploy new applications, augment resources, and move apps between clouds.
 It’s these tools we see as the first steps in workload and process automation.
 It’s time your information technology began working for you – if poised correctly, the hybrid cloud can be the answer to the technology innovation your business has been lacking.